Mohammad Naseem: Comment on homosexuality

 In March 2014, the BBC Three discussion show Free Speech planned a debate on the topic of being Muslim and gay, but dropped a pre-recorded question on the matter at the request of the Birmingham Central Mosque where it was recorded.
 Mohammad Naseem defended this decision, suggesting a more scientific approach to understanding homosexuality and drawing a comparison between homosexuality and other undesirable behaviours.
 He said: "Nobody should force me to accept something, which is not acceptable".

 Politics

-Having unsuccessfully fought the 1994 Bradford South by-election for the Islamic Party of Britain, Naseem also stood as a candidate for Respect – The Unity Coalition in the 2005 general election, when he challenged the seat of Labour MP Khalid Mahmood in Birmingham Perry Barr.
+Having unsuccessfully fought the 1994 Bradford South by-election for the Islamic Party of Britain, Naseem also stood as a candidate for Respect Party in the 2005 general election, when he challenged the seat of Labour MP Khalid Mahmood in Birmingham Perry Barr.
 He gained over 2,000 votes (5.6%); Labour retained the seat.

 Naseem was actively involved in Britain's post-9/11 anti-war movement led by the Stop the War Coalition.